Dynamic programming: History of the name

 Bellman explains the reasoning behind the term dynamic programming in his autobiography, Eye of the Hurricane: An Autobiography:

 The word dynamic was chosen by Bellman to capture the time-varying aspect of the problems, and because it sounded impressive.
 The word programming referred to the use of the method to find an optimal program, in the sense of a military schedule for training or logistics.
 This usage is the same as that in the phrases linear programming and mathematical programming, a synonym for mathematical optimization.

-The above explanation of the origin of the term is lacking.
-As Russell and Norvig in their book have written, referring to the above story: "This cannot be strictly true, because his first paper using the term (Bellman, 1952) appeared before Wilson became Secretary of Defense in 1953."
-Also, there is a comment in a speech by Harold J. Kushner, where he remembers Bellman.
-Quoting Kushner as he speaks of Bellman: "On the other hand, when I asked him the same question, he replied that he was trying to upstage Dantzig's linear programming by adding dynamic.
+The above explanation of the origin of the term may be inaccurate: According to Russell and Norvig, the above story "cannot be strictly true, because his first paper using the term (Bellman, 1952) appeared before Wilson became Secretary of Defense in 1953."
+Also, Harold J. Kushner stated in a speech that, "On the other hand, when I asked [Bellman] the same question, he replied that he was trying to upstage Dantzig's linear programming by adding dynamic.
 Perhaps both motivations were true."